-In the following cases, the previous VRS employer with which you earned the service will need to certify and enter your prior service eligibility in the VRS system before you can complete the purchase.
+In the following cases, the previous VRS employer with which you earned the service will need to enter your prior service eligibility in the VRS system before you can complete the purchase.

-- VRS service refunded after 1988. - Non-covered service with a VRS-participating employer. - Leave for the birth, adoption or death of a child. - Educational leave. - Family and Medical Leave Act (FMLA) leave for your own serious health condition or that of your immediate family member, both as defined under FMLA, approved by your employer at the time of the leave. - Service not reported. - Note: If you have previous VRS service refunded before July 1, 1988, complete the Application for Purchase of Prior Service Credit form (VRS-26) and send it to VRS.
+- Non-covered service with a VRS-participating employer. - Leave for the birth, adoption or death of a child. - Educational leave. - Family and Medical Leave Act (FMLA) leave for your own serious health condition or that of your immediate family member, both as defined under FMLA, approved by your employer at the time of the leave.